FuzzyGrim/Yamtrack/README.md

 * Cast & Crew Strips on Media Details:
   * Horizontally scrollable strips under the description to surface actors, roles/characters, and crew for quick scanning.

+!!
+All features ^^^ are currently in the refactoring stage.
+I have reset the repo to initial state, to align the project better with the existing structure

 **Focus**: I’m prioritizing TV shows and movies.

 ### Planned changes